 This provided activities and ceremonies to create awareness of the very great part Hispanic Americans have had to play in adding to the prosperity and importance of this country.
 And then in 1988, the weeklong observance was extended into National Hispanic Heritage Month.

-It begins on September 15, which is also the anniversary of independence for five Latin American countries: Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua.
-This is a time to learn about the people who have influenced this country in such a great way and learn about the culture that has influenced the culture of this country.
+The monthlong period is a time to learn about the people who have influenced America in such a great way and learn about the culture that has significantly influenced American culture.

-The term Hispanic was coined as a way to classify those people of Latin American and Spanish origin.
-But the term is often used incorrectly in the United States as a racial classification instead of a regional one.
+The term Hispanic was coined as a way to classify those people of Latin American and Spanish origin, whose ancestors came from Spain, Mexico, the Caribbean and Central and South America.
+The term is often used incorrectly in the United States as a racial classification instead of a regional one.

 Someone who is Hispanic can be of Indian, African, European, or Asian descent and because of the stereotypes and misconceptions, there are many Hispanics that are not recognized as such.
 Lynda Carter (Wonder Woman), Frankie Muniz (Malcolm in the Middle), and Jean-Michel Basquiat, are all of Hispanic ancestry but are never regarded as Hispanic.